sparkflows/sparkflows-docs/docs/tutorials/data-engineering/drop-rows-with-null.rst

 Reading from CSV File
 ---------------------

-It reads data from a CSV file.
+It reads data from a CSV File.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^